PARENT RESOURCES

 Roommate Conflicts

-One of the great things about living in a residence hall is the opportunity to meet new people and learn to live in a social, communal setting.
-As in any living situation, conflicts can arise over topics like noise levels, guests, cleanliness, food and even personalities.
+One of the great things about living in a residence hall is the opportunity to meet new people and learn to live in a community environment.
+Conflicts can arise over topics like noise levels, guests, cleanliness, food and even personalities.
 The Residence Life staff is trained in assisting residents in mediating conflicts between roommates and other residents.
 Our goal is to help your student and other residents learn how to successfully communicate their needs and respect the needs of others.
 This can take some time and patience.
 Families can help their students navigate these relationships by supporting and coaching their student in developing their conflict resolution skills by letting them take control of the situation.

 Conversation Starters: